herman-woo/spacestagram/README.md

 ## Local Application Setup
 If you clone this repo and launch it locally, the application can be set up via: `npm install` and `npm start`

+## Accessiblility
+This project has been designed for both mobile and desktop experiences.
+The viewport and icon sizes will change according to the size of the window viewing it.

 ## Notes
 ### Next Steps
 - Currently user information is stored locally, I hope to enable users to create their own accounts to follow and like profiles and posts on their own, customizing their homepage feed accordingly.